RPinkha/June-Code-Jam-2024/README.md

 - Further Analysis: Conduct a comparative analysis of visitor data across different years.
 Create an NLP component to compare similar keywords in descriptions, enabling users to choose locations based on description similarities or interests.

 **Software Engineering Enhancements:**

-- Carousel of Park Cards: Create a carousel feature displaying cards for each park with descriptions and pictures for user engagement.
+- Carousel of Park Cards: Create a block with cards for each of the locations in the JSON file.
+Each card would feature a separate park.
+On click, it would open a modal displaying the image, name, and description of the location, all taken from the JSON.
-- Map Features: Add the unoptimized map, and showing park locations with toggle options.
+- Map Features: Add the unoptimized map from the notebook, showing park locations with toggle options.
 Include flexible starting point and dynamic stop management.
-- Real-time Updates: Integrate real-time weather updates for each park.
+- Real-time Updates: Integrate real-time weather updates for each park based on time.
 Integrate a feature that estimates gas prices for planned routes based on current fuel prices and vehicle fuel efficiency.
 - Invite Friends Feature and Customizeable Itineraries: Develop a feature to invite friends, allowing users to share routes and favorite parks.
-Allow users to create and save customizable itineraries, enhancing trip planning, personalization, and promoting social interaction.
+Allow users to create and save customizable itineraries for trip planning and social interaction.

 ### Members: